Daicon III and IV Opening Animations: Legacy

 At Fanimecon, Yamaga said, "[The openings are] a source of pride and something you want to strangle."
 Akai, who wants to produce better films, stated, "I don't want to see them for a long time.
 Just thinking about them sends shivers down my spine."
 Lawrence Eng stated that without the Daicon animations, Gainax might never have existed.
 In 2001, the anime magazine Animage ranked the Daicon animations as the 35th of the "Top 100" anime of all time.
+In August 2023, Wonder Festival Summer convention featured a special exhibition to commemorate the 40th anniversary of Daicon IV.

 Daicon 33

 Gainax revealed the details of a new campaign to celebrate Daicon Film's 33rd anniversary.
 The new project is named "DAICON FILM 33" and was announced on January 8, 2014.
 The basis of the project is a "revival of DAICON FILM" and includes the release of several goods inspired by the original films from the eighties.
 The project's official site has started accepting pre-orders for the first lineup of memorial goods.
 A new illustration of the "Daicon Bunny Girl" has been drawn by Takami Akai, the original character designer of the opening animation films and one of the founders of Gainax.
 The art was displayed on the top page of Gainax's official site.